jeffbcross/mobile-toolkit/guides/cli-setup.md

 $ ng serve
 ```

-Navigate to [localhost:4200](http://localhost:4200) in your browser, and you should see a simple page that says “hello-mobile works!”.
+Navigate to [localhost:4200](http://localhost:4200) in your browser, and you should see a simple page that says "hello-mobile works!".

 ## --mobile